miguelbazan/SnakeGame/ReadMe.txt

 Move with arrows

 Pause - P

-Save Game - G
+Save Game - G (asks for username)

-Load Game - C
+Load Game - C (asks for username to load)

 Red adds 1 tiles to the tail and 50 points

-Blue adds 3 tiles to the tail and 100 points
+Blue adds 2 tiles to the tail and 100 points

-Green adds 4 tiles to the tail and 200 points
+Green adds 3 tiles to the tail and 200 points

-Eating the Choco Cream will end the game.
+Eating the Choco Cream will end the game

 Miguel Bazán